mytechnotalent/MicroPython-micro-bit-Talking-BuildaBot/README.md

 * STEP 10E: Click Reset Button (Back Side micro:bit)

-* STEP 10F: Interact With Baby BuildaBot After It Learned From You!
+* STEP 10F: Interact With Baby BuildaBot After It Learned From You!<br>
 *** NOTE *** Make sure your trigger word or words do not use any punctuation of any kind when teaching the bot.
 ```
 YOU: How are you?